 Who doesn’t love good finger food?
-This recipe for Mini Pepperoni Calzone is easy to make (it uses frozen bread dough) and is sure to become a family favorite!
+A pepperoni calzone is easy to make using frozen bread dough, and is sure to become a family favorite!

-Friday nights are meant for pizza night!
-And what better way to elevate your pizza night than with a delicious pepperoni and cheese calzone recipe?
+Friday nights are meant for pizza!
+And what better way to elevate your pizza night than with this mini calzones recipe!

-Calzones are like pizzas folded in half and sealed, creating a pocket of deliciousness.
+Calzones are like pizzas, but folded in half and sealed, creating a pocket of deliciousness.

-Unlike pizza, where the toppings go on top, calzones have all the same ingredients as pizza but are tucked inside the dough before baking.
+Unlike pizza, where the toppings go over the sauce, calzones have the sauce and ingredients tucked inside of the dough before baking.

 This makes them extra special because they are like little packages of yum.
 Plus, with Bridgford Ready-Dough® you can make them in no time!
 Just thaw, stuff, and bake!

-As you know, I love using store-bought Bridgford Frozen Ready-Dough® and Parkerhouse Style Rolls.
-After all, we have over a dozen frozen bread dough recipes here at The Feathered Nester.
+As you know, we love using store-bought Bridgford Frozen Ready-Dough® and Parkerhouse Style Rolls.
+After all, we have over a dozen frozen dough recipes here at The Feathered Nester.

-I love how they do all the prep with quality non-GMO ingredients, so I don’t have to.
-That’s why I have them in my freezer year-round.
+We love how they do all the prep with quality non-GMO ingredients, so we don’t have to.
+That’s why we have them in our freezers year-round.

 You can find Bridgford’s frozen dough locally in the grocery store’s freezer section (see where to buy).

-My preferred method is to defrost frozen dough overnight in the fridge.
-This method is almost effortless, and the dough will thaw overnight (or in about 8 hours).
+Our preferred method is to defrost frozen dough overnight in the fridge.
+This method is almost effortless, and the dough will be ready to use the next morning.

-See how to thaw frozen bread dough quickly (linked).
+If you’re in a hurry, see how to thaw frozen bread dough quickly.

 Preheat the oven to 425ºF.
 Grease your baking sheet with cooking spray or line it with parchment paper.